matteoferla/EV-D68-3C-protease/README.md

 Fragmenting these gives 992.
 Ouch.

 ## Noteworthy

+> TL;DR: x1594, x1604, x0771 interact with bromide and amide pocket.
+> x0147, x1537 bind the amide pocket like x1594, via a triazole.
+> The amide pocket is also occupied by x1498, x0980.
+> x1083, x1305 and x1247 weakly fill the P-2 pocket.
+> HOH164 is a tightly bound water that fills the oxyanion hole —no hit displaces it.

 Of the hits near the catalytic triad, those close to H161 are interesting.
 This is because the native substrate has a conserved glutamine at this position (P-1).